charlesbrandt/public/system/virtualization/docker.md

 Docker implements a container solution.
 Containers are a lighter weight alternative to a full virtual machine.
 They are run on the host operating system, but they are encapsulated to provide isolation, security, and compartmentalization.

-Docker has great documentation: https://docs.docker.com/
+Docker has great documentation:
+https://docs.docker.com/

-and this is a great overview:
+This is a great overview:
 https://docs.docker.com/engine/understanding-docker/

 https://docs.docker.com/engine/userguide/

-This cheat sheet is a great overview, and closely resembles what these notes cover: https://github.com/wsargent/docker-cheat-sheet
+This cheat sheet is another great overview, and closely resembles what these notes cover:
+https://github.com/wsargent/docker-cheat-sheet

 This guide also has a nice introduction to what containers are:
 https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04